kthohr/stats/README.md

 * Student's t
 * Uniform

-density and random variable generation only are available for:
+In addition, density and random variable generation are available for:

 * inverse-Wishart
 * Multivariate Normal